-As discussed in Note V.E to the financial statements, beginning fund balance and net position has been restated to reflect a correction of an error in the 2015 financial statements.
+As discussed in Note V.E to the financial statements, beginning net position has been restated to reflect a correction of an error in the 2016 financial statements.
 Our opinion is not modified with respect to this matter.

 Other Matters